 Millions of Pounds of Food Go Unused Each Year in Minnesota

-partner with retail grocers in our communities to divert food being removed from their store shelves to feed hungry people.
+Second Harvest Heartland’s Retail Food Rescue program offers an innovative solution: partner with retail grocers in our communities to divert food being removed from their store shelves to feed hungry people.

-Food Rescue accepts perishable and shelf-stable food from all retail categories that meet food safety labeling and packaging criteria.
+Second Harvest Heartland accepts perishable and shelf-stable food from all retail categories that meet food safety labeling and packaging criteria.

-The Bill Emerson Good Samaritan Donations Act is a federal law ensuring that donors are protected from any civil and criminal liability, as long as the product is donated in food faith.
+The Bill Emerson Good Samaritan Donations Act is a federal law ensuring that donors are protected from any civil and criminal liability, as long as the product is donated in good faith.
 In addition, our distribution center is AIB Compliant, ensuring that your donation will be handled safely.
 We encourage businesses to donate food and grocery products worry-free.